gojoychain/slate/source/index.html.md

 # Authentication

+## Session Cookie

-The backend server will automatically create a session cookie for the user when you [login](#login), which is automatically stored on the frontend client.
+The majority of the APIs are authenticated with a session cookie.
+The backend server will automatically create a session cookie for the user when they login at the Passport website.
+This cookie is automatically stored on the user's browser.
 The user is authenticated by this session cookie.

+## API Key

+Some APIs require an `API Key` header in the form of `Authorization: $API_KEY`.
+This is created through the [Create API Key](#create-api-key) endpoint.
+Also note that some endpoints require a `specific scope (permission)`.
+Admins can add the scope to an existing API Key.

+## Admin API Key

+Some APIs require an `Admin API Key` header in the form of `Authorization: $ADMIN_API_KEY`.
+See the administrator for getting that key.

 # Auth